-We make use of Alpine.js in addition to Livewire / Laravel to handle behaviour that we cannot produce otherwise, like dropdowns.
+We make use of Alpine.js in addition to Livewire / Laravel to handle behavior that we cannot produce otherwise, like dropdowns.
 When making use of alpine, keep it simple.
 Generally you only need one or two states to keep track of in

-x-data to get the desired frontend behaviour.
+x-data to get the desired frontend behavior.
 If you seem to need more than that, please rethink if you really need alpine for everything you are trying to do or if (part of) it can be delegated to a Livewire component instead.
 In the rare case where you do need more than a few properties and methods, consider moving it to a separate

 .js file and referencing that in